 When is a system fully cycled?

 The system is fully cycled when the ammonia (TAN 1mg/l) dosed in the morning reads zero when tested at night.
 Nitrites may or may not be measurable.
 Note that some systems never show nitrites, but you know NOBs are present if you have climbing nitrates.
 Nitrates should be gradually climbing if there are no plants in the system.
 This is one of the key indicators of a functioning biofilter.
 Once your system is breaking down ammonia quickly all the way to nitrates, your system is safe and ready for fish.
 Doing a large water change with water treated to remove chlorine/chloramines, will help remove any salts or high nitrate levels brought on by the chemical dosing, giving your fish a fresh new home to move into.
-Remember, chlorine and chloramine are deadly not only to fish, but also to filter bacteria so be sure to treat your water.
+Remember, chlorine and chloramine are deadly not only to fish, but also to filter bacteria.
+Treat your water to remove chlorine and chloramine.